ACCE and Moms 4 Housing Join Forces in March for Affordable Housing with Oakland Advocate Groups

 The march began at Mosswood after speakers such as Robinson expressed their experiences struggling with housing insecurities.

-Laney College Student, Associated Students of Laney College (ASLC) senator and Umoja student leader Amin Robinson explained that his housing status has been secondary homelessness, a situation in which people allow you to stay on their couch or in a room from night-to-night.
+Laney College Student, Associated Students of Laney College (ASLC) senator, and Umoja student leader Amin Robinson explained that his housing status has been secondary homelessness, a situation in which people allow you to stay on their couch or in a room from night to night.

 The government should pay for housing for all because it’s a human right, Robinson said, adding that when students experience housing insecurities it takes away from their ability to study, focus in class, and be more competitive all around.